cconstab/sshnpd_config/README.md

 How you get the `install.sh` file to the target machine is going to vary depending on your enviroment.
 Using scp is a good option or using ssh or curl and pulling the file (using the same encryption method perhaps).

+# Scaling things up
+The install.sh script works fine on individual machines but if you want to install on say 25 machines this is how you do it.

+First you need to have ssh root access to the machines you want to install on.
+This btw this SSH access will be removed as you do the install !

+if you pass 8 arguments into the install.sh they will be used rather than the hardcoded values.
+This allows you to pass in the values needed as the script is run QED.

 # Scale test rig for sshnpd/atServer

 ## Set up environment